exasol/terraform-aws-exasol-test-setup/README.md

 ### Accessing the database

 This module only exposes the ssh-port (and currently 443 due to a limitation in terraform-aws-exasol).
-That means that you and attackers can't directly access the SQL interface.
-From outside the VPC.
+That means that you and attackers can't directly access the SQL interface from outside the VPC.
 So if you want to connect to the database from you PC you need a ssh-tunnel.

 The module generates some script to set up these tunnels: